Shad0wwww/Shad0wwww/README.md

 ## I'm a Student, Gamer and Developer!!

-- 🌱 I’m currently learning Java and Javascript 🤣
+- 🌱 I’m currently learning Javascript 🤣
 - 🥅 2022 Goals: Being good at Java and Javascript..
 - ⚡ Fun fact: I'm a great Minecraft Player
 <details>